+If you want to ask for help on a particular object directly from '''

 If you want to ask for help on a particular object directly from the interpreter, you can type "help(object)".
-Executing '''

-"help('string')" has the same effect as typing a particular string at the help> prompt.
+Executing "help('string')" has the same effect as typing a particular string at the help> prompt.